-Any member who is certified by U.S. Figure Skating as an accountant, announcer, data operator, judge, music coordinator, referee, technical accountant, technical controller, technical specialist or video replay operator is an official of U.S. Figure Skating.
+Any member who is certified by U.S. Figure Skating as an announcer, data operator, judge, music coordinator, referee, scoring official, scoring system technician, technical controller, technical specialist or video replay operator is an official of U.S. Figure Skating.